This step-by-step guide is for you if:

 - all the documents that relate to your completed forms

-- A set for the person who will serve the application (the Proof of service copy)
+- A set for the person who will serve the documents to the other person

 File the documents